Asora7/portfolio-2/README.md

 ## 📄 Reflection & Improvements

-Each article page includes a summary of what was originally missing, the improvements I made based on teacher feedback, and screenshots showing the changes.
+Each article page includes a summary of what was originally missing, the improvements I made based on teacher feedback.

 Some examples of common improvements:
 - Replacing blocking `alert()`s with non-blocking Toastify messages